Ph.D. Program in Political Science

 Optional statement for admissions: As varied cultural experiences and education or economic backgrounds contribute to the intellectual and social enrichment of the program, you are invited to write an additional statement about your personal history.
 As noted above in the list of required documents, this optional statement might include family background and influences on your intellectual development, including exceptional or lacking cultural and educational opportunities, social and economic disadvantages that you may have had to overcome, and the ways in which these experiences affected you (See comments above regarding submission of uploaded documents for instructions about this optional statement).

 Graduate Opportunities and Minority Achievement Program (GO-MAP), a division of The University of Washington Graduate School, is committed to serving the needs of students of color and those from other underrepresented groups, while simultaneously providing opportunities for all students to learn and develop through experiences rich in cultural, ethnic, and racial diversity.
 Please visit their website: http://www.grad.washington.edu/gomap/.

-For the 2013-2014 admissions cycle, we received 205 applications from several countries.
-The target class was to be approximately 10-15 students.
-Eleven new students enrolled for autumn quarter 2014 – eight are men, three are women, and four of the eleven new students are international students.
+For the 2014-2015 admissions cycle, we received 205 applications from several countries.
+The target class was to be approximately 8-10 students.
+Seven new students enrolled for autumn quarter 2015 – four are men, three are women, and one of the seven new students is an international student.

 Minimum Scores and GPA:

 We do not se minimum scores but most applicants who are admitted to the program have combined verbal and quantitative scores on the Graduate Record Examination (GRE) substantially higher than 315 and a cumulative college grade point average greater than 3.4 (B+).
 As noted above, the Admissions Committee examines the complete set of materials for each applicant in order to identify promising individuals whose scores or grades might not fully represent their potential.